 - Drag and drop the book you download into the application.

 - Your Nook may ask for permission to accept the file.

 - Once transferred, unplug your Nook and begin reading.

 If you are having trouble with obtaining an e-book from the OverDrive service, we recommend you contact your local public library and speak to a reference librarian.
 Most librarians are familiar with the process of obtaining digital books.
-In some cases, your library may not host its collection with OverDrive.
+Some libraries may not host their collections with OverDrive.
 If this is the case, a librarian can direct you to the correct location for obtaining books.
 Additionally, if you do not have a library card, a librarian can help you with the process.